What is the Outdoor Leadership Program?

 - Build experience-based judgment: Employers want to hire those who have experience actually planning and leading outdoor programs.

 - Outdoor jobs require outdoor experience: Fill your "experience resume"!

 - Optional: Earn elective credit!
 Starting in 2018, students can take OE 491 I/S Outdoor Leadership for 1 or 2 credits.
 To find out more or to sign up, request a copy of the syllabus and requirements by emailing email@example.com.

-- Possible: Starting in fall 2018, some qualifying students can get paid to plan and lead programs for the campus community and complete equipment management duties.
-Inquire by emailing email@example.com.
+- Possible: Get paid!
+Starting in fall 2018, some qualifying students can get paid to plan and lead programs or assist with OEP classes or complete equipment management duties.
+Inquire by emailing firstname.lastname@example.org.

 - Attend Leader Retreat or condensed Leader Trianing! (see the calendar for specific dates).

 - Assist with at least 1 other COLP Program